Who can attend Camp Summit?

 Each participant must register and attend Camp Summit with a Parish group.
 If you do not have a Parish group please Contact Us and let us know where you live and/or to which Parish you belong.
 We will connect you with a Parish group in your area.

-How much is Camp Summit?
+How much does Camp Summit cost?

 What can I expect at Camp Summit?